cityxdev/icnf_fire_data/readme.md

 ```

 ## Build
-This is the way to build e what this project needs to run on your machine:<br/>
+This is the way to build what this project needs to run on your machine:<br/>
 `./build.sh`<br/>

 ## Retrieve data